AdobeDocs/analytics-platform.en/help/analysis-workspace/home.md

 ### Components

-**Components** are dimensions, metrics, segments, or date ranges, all of which can be combined in a **[!UICONTROL Freeform table]** to start answering your business question.
+**Components** are dimensions, metrics, filters, or date ranges, all of which can be combined in a **[!UICONTROL Freeform table]** to start answering your business question.
 Be sure to familiarize yourself with each [component type](/help/components/overview.md) before diving into your analysis.
 Once you've mastered component terminology, you can begin dragging and dropping to [build your analysis](/help/analysis-workspace/build-workspace-project/freeform-overview.md) in a **[!UICONTROL Freeform table]**.

 ![](assets/build-components.png)